 For those that need an added boost of moisture to provide quick eczema relief, nothing speeds up healing like dry or wet wrapping.

-TIPS for Wet Wrapping: This method is a bit more intense, but the results can be incredible, although temporary until internal healing is complete and the skin heals from the inside out.
+This method is a bit more intense, but the results can be incredible, although temporary until internal healing is complete and the skin repairs from the inside out.

 - Bathe for 20 minutes in lukewarm water.

 - Pat dry with a soft towel.